mjec/oss-template/CONTRIBUTING.md

 Please open an issue before spending a lot of time on a pull request, especially if you're planning to implement a new feature, or make significant changes to code structure.
 Those things should be discussed before a PR is opened.

+Generally, **any contribution is better than no contribution**.
+You don't need to follow all the processes outlined here or read everything before contributing.
+Human judgement is more important than the system, and so please rely on that rather than being a stickler for what's described in this document or the PR/issue templates.

 ## Commit messages

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should explain _why_ a change is being made, and anything notable about the change itself.